GribApiDotNet/GribApi.NET/README.md

 ```

 ## A note about SWIG
 Most of the interop interfaces are generated using SWIG and included in the repository.
 If you run SWIG yourself, you can use `build/swig_gen.cmd`.
-You'll need to hand edit a few places in the C# code and change the return signature from `void` to `int`.
-Just follow the IDE.